Resistor52/fabric-course/README.md

 - Individual passwords are generated for each student and stored in:
   `/home/ubuntu/course-info/student-passwords.md` on the EC2 instance
 - SSH access: Use the command provided in the Terraform output

+### Pre-installed AI Models

+The environment comes with several AI models pre-installed and ready to use:

+- **Mistral-7B**
+- **Phi4**
+- **deepseek-r1:14b**

-- Additional AI Models: Students can optionally configure additional AI models by running `fabric --setup` in their environment and providing their own API keys (e.g., for OpenAI, Anthropic).
-This is not required for basic usage as Mistral is pre-installed and ready to use.
+Students can optionally configure additional AI models by running `fabric --setup` in their environment and providing their own API keys (e.g., for OpenAI, Anthropic).
+This is not required for basic usage as the local models are pre-installed and ready to use.

 ## Architecture